Colossus computer: Other meanings

 There was a fictional computer named Colossus in the 1970 film Colossus: The Forbin Project which was based on the 1966 novel Colossus by D. F. Jones.
 This was a coincidence as it pre-dates the public release of information about Colossus, or even its name.

 Neal Stephenson's novel Cryptonomicon (1999) also contains a fictional treatment of the historical role played by Turing and Bletchley Park.

+The Colossus is the world's largest AI supercomputer.